 As a nurse, you can go into management, academia, health administration, nursing management and leadership, community education and public health amongst many others.

-Another option is to go on and do your Master’s or a PhD, dual qualify in different fields of nursing or specialise within an area like cardiac, oncology or palliative care.
+Another option is to go on and do your Master’s or a PhD, dual qualify in different fields of nursing or specialise within an area like cardiac, oncology or stroke palliative care.
 The opportunities are endless, as long as you’re willing to take them!

 3. Nursing is a highly employable degree